tedneward/NewardAssociatesWebsite/content/presentations/BusyTechiesGuide/TechTalk.md

-title=Busy Developer's Guide to Proposing, Preparing and Delivering|a Technical Talk type=talk audience=For any intermediate (2+ years) developer audience tags=presentation, language,developer
+title=Busy Technologist's Guide to Proposing, Preparing and Delivering|a Technical Talk type=talk audience=For any intermediate (2+ years) developer audience; this can either be a 60-minute, 90-minute, three-hour, or all-day presentation or workshop tags=presentation, language,developer date=2023-06-01 status=published
-date=2023-05-10
-status=published
 ~~~~~~